Iranian State TV Is Using Boris Johnson's Words About A Detained Mother As "Proof" Of A British Plot

-Iran's state TV has said that the foreign secretary's remarks about a British-Iranian mother detained in Iran are "proof" the Iranian authorities' allegations about her are true.
+Iran's state TV has said that the UK foreign secretary's remarks about a British-Iranian mother detained in Iran are "proof" the Iranian authorities' allegations about her are true.

-Boris Johnson claimed last week that detained UK citizen Nazanin Zaghari-Ratcliffe was "teaching people journalism" in Iran, before admitting that his words were "taken out of context".
+Boris Johnson claimed last week that detained UK citizen Nazanin Zaghari-Ratcliffe was "teaching people journalism" in Iran, before claiming his words were "taken out of context".

 His initial remarks were later posted on the Iranian judiciary's website.
-Her family, and a number of international humanitarian organisations, have all stated that Zaghari-Ratcliffe was on holiday and visiting relatives.
-"She's an innocent mum on holiday," her husband told BuzzFeed News Monday.
+Her family and a number of international humanitarian organisations have all stated that Zaghari-Ratcliffe was on holiday and visiting relatives.
+"She's an innocent mum on holiday," her husband told BuzzFeed News on Monday.

-Now a short state TV segment, aired in Iran on Wednesday night and titled "confession", says that Johnson's remarks were an "unintended confession of the UK government about the real plot".
+Now a short state TV segment, aired in Iran on Wednesday night and titled "confession", has said Johnson's remarks were an "unintended confession of the UK government about the real plot".

 “Mr Johnson’s inadvertent confession meant that [she] was teaching some Iranian journalists – it was a gaffe that can not be covered up.
 The sole sentence uttered from the mouth of the UK foreign secretary put the efforts of the British media [propaganda] in vain," the segment claimed.

-It will stoke fears that Nazanin Zaghari-Ratcliffe, who was arrested while on holiday in Iran last year, may have her five-year jail term extended as a result of the foreign secretary's mistake.
+It will stoke fears that Zaghari-Ratcliffe, who was arrested while on holiday in Iran last year, may have her five-year jail term extended as a result of the foreign secretary's words.

+After the TV clip was aired, her husband said their family watched last night's news reports with horror.
+Although Ratcliffe said he welcomed Johnson's apology in parliament, he called for the British embassy in Tehran to issue a statement in Fasri, clarifying Johnson's remarks.

+He continued that the government's assurances so far were not "sufficient" and said: "The UK government should not be in denial about the gravity of the situation or the abuse Nazanin is suffering at the hands of the Iranian authorities."

-After the TV clip was aired, Zaghari-Ratcliffe's local MP Tulip Siddiq again condemned Johnson, calling the segment "chilling" in a statement to BuzzFeed News.
+Zaghari-Ratcliffe's local MP Tulip Siddiq again condemned Johnson following the clip being aired, calling the segment "chilling" in a statement to BuzzFeed News.

 She said: "I have repeatedly raised the importance of details and words with Boris Johnson, who seems unwilling or unable to deal with a case of this importance.
 The country has put up with blunder after blunder from Boris Johnson over the years, but the joke has stopped."

-Siddiq called Johnson a "laughing stock", and continued: "His role is to protect British citizens abroad, and he has failed in the gravest way.
-This is about a young mother’s life, and he must now resign,” she said.
+Siddiq called Johnson a "laughing stock", and said: "His role is to protect British citizens abroad, and he has failed in the gravest way.
+This is about a young mother’s life, and he must now resign."

-Zaghari-Ratcliffe's husband Richard Radcliffe has expressed concern about his wife appearing on state TV, and on the front page of a number of Iranian newspapers.
+Zaghari-Ratcliffe's husband Richard Ratcliffe has expressed concern about his wife appearing on state TV and on the front page of a number of Iranian newspapers.

 "They repeated the earlier mistakes – quoting the foreign secretary as saying she was in fact working in Iran, but also noted that foreign minister Zarif had called the judiciary to ask for Nazanin’s release,” he said, adding that he hoped that the intense media attention would help secure her release.